kohana/image/guide/image/examples/dynamic.md

 First, we need a [Route].
 This [Route] is based on this URL pattern:

 `/imagefly/filename/width/height` - where filename is the name of the image without the extension.
+This assumes that all images are in `jpg` and all filenames uses numbers, letters, dash and underscores only.

 This is our [Route] definition: